When Should You Get an ECG Test? Early Symptoms and Risk Factors to Know

 Personal Medical History

-A patient with a history of heart conditions like arrhythmias or any form of heart surgery should get routine ECGs to check on the condition of the heart.
+A patient with a history of heart conditions like arrhythmias or any form of heart surgery should get routine ECGs to check the condition of the heart.
 Usually, such a condition tends to either recur or even bring new heart complications.

 Family History of Heart Disease